Freddie Ladapo: International career

 Ladapo is eligible to represent either England or Nigeria at international level.
 In June 2011, Ladapo was invited to join a provisional training camp for the Nigeria under-20 team held at Bisham Abbey in preparation for the 2011 FIFA U-20 World Cup.
 However, he failed to make the final 21-man squad.

+Style of play

+Ladapo is known for his athleticism and goal scoring ability.
+Upon signing for Ipswich Town in May 2022, Ipswich manager Kieran McKenna said of Ladapo; "Freddie has a good physical stature, the ability to run beyond the defence, and is good in one-on-one situations."